John McGuinness (politician): Political career

 He first entered local politics in 1979 when he won a seat on Kilkenny Borough Council and was a subsequent mayor of the city from 1996 to 1997.
 He was the third generation of his family to serve on this council.
-From 1991 until the abolition of the dual mandate in 2003, he was also member of Kilkenny County Council, where his father, Michael McGuinness, was the longest-serving councillor (1959–99).
+From 1991 until the abolition of the dual mandate in 2003, he was also member of Kilkenny County Council, where his father, Michael McGuinness, was the longest-serving councillor (1959–1999).

 He was first elected to Dáil Éireann as a Fianna Fáil TD for the Carlow–Kilkenny constituency at the 1997 general election.
-He was vice-chairperson of the Public Accounts Committee in the 29th Dáil and a member of the Joint Oireachtas Committees for European Affairs, Enterprise and Small Business, Justice, and Women's Rights in the 28th Dáil.
+He was chairperson of the Public Accounts Committee in the 29th Dáil and a member of the Joint Oireachtas Committees for European Affairs, Enterprise and Small Business, Justice, and Women's Rights in the 28th Dáil.

 In July 2007, he was appointed by the government on the nomination of Taoiseach Bertie Ahern as Minister of State at the Department of Enterprise, Trade and Employment with responsibility for Trade and Commerce.
 He was re-appointed by the government on the nomination of Taoiseach Brian Cowen to the same position on 13 May 2008.
-On 22 April 2009, as part of cost-cutting measures due to the Irish financial crisis, the Cowen reduced the number of Ministers of State from 20 to 15.
+On 22 April 2009, as part of cost-cutting measures due to the Irish financial crisis, Cowen reduced the number of Ministers of State from 20 to 15.
 McGuinness was among the seven junior ministers who were not reappointed.

 McGuinness then revealed a testy relationship with his senior minister Mary Coughlan, and considerable disagreement with policy in the department.
 On 24 April 2009, he criticised Coughlan and Cowen for their lack of leadership being given to the country.
 He said: "She's not equipped to deal with the complex issues of dealing with enterprise and business within the department.
 And neither is the department".
 McGuinness later rejected suggestions he campaigned to undermine Coughlan, when it was revealed that he had hired external PR advice in an effort to enhance his own profile as a Minister of State within the department.

 In 2010, a political memoir that he co-wrote with Naoise Nunn, called The House Always Wins, was published by Gill & Macmillan.

 In the 31st Dáil, McGuinness served as Chair of the Public Accounts Committee.
 He was the Fianna Fáil Spokesperson on Small Business and Regulatory Framework from April 2011 to March 2016.

 He declared that he would vote No in the 2015 referendum to allow same-sex marriage.

 In the 32nd Dáil, McGuinness served as Chair of the Finance, Public Expenditure and Reform, and Taoiseach Committee.

+At the 2024 general election, McGuinness was re-elected to the Dáil.

 He chairs the Ireland-Taiwan Parliamentary Friendship Association.